Category

 Taylor was Thinking Big when she pleaded with her parents to move to Nashville.
 And Travis was Thinking Big when he aimed for the NFL and went on to become one of the greatest tight-ends in football history.

-Who invented the idea of thinking big?
+Who invented the idea of Thinking Big?
 My guess is that it came from the Magic of Thinking Big by David J. Schwartz which I highly recommend.
+It’s a book from the 1950, but everything works for current day.

-I became a travel writer using the idea behind the Magic of Thinking Big, I just hadn’t realized that it had a name.
+I became a travel writer using the idea behind the Magic of Thinking Big, I just hadn’t realized that the action and results had a name.

 Whenever you’re shooting for the stars, protect yourself by not telling the peanut gallery a thing.
 Same goes for Eeyores.
 If I’d asked a group of writers how to break into travel writing, I’m pretty confident that they would’ve laughed and said, “every writer on the planet wants to be a travel writer” and “good luck with that.”